disaster37/operator-sdk-extra/documentations/multi-phase-reconciler.md

 ### Implement step reconcilers

-Like we say, our controller will handle one configmap and one depployment resources.
-So wee need to create 2 step reconcilers.
-One for each resouirce type.
+Like we say, our controller will handle one configmap and one deployment resources.
+So we need to create 2 steps reconcilers.
+One for each resource type.

 The step reconciler is a standard reconciler.
 So there are already standard struct that implement the interface `controller.MultiPhaseStepReconcilerAction`.
 In major of situation, you just need to overwrite the `Read` method.
 It consist to read the existing K8s resource and to compute the expected K8s resources.